 The No S Diet by Reinhard Engels is a diet book that I recommend, and there are several articles discussing that diet in the DietHobby Archives.
 I recently received and answered a question in a forum that I frequent, and due to its relevancy, decided to also post it here.

-A Forum member wrote
+A Forum member wrote:

-I realize I've never understood how you use No S.
+I realize I've never understood how you use No S. Do you stick to 3 meals, but also track calories?
+And continue to experiment with food types or limiting calories?

 Although I have personally dealt with severe obesity, for all of my life, I have no ultimate answers or ultimate solutions for people who are severely obese.
 I've come up with personal observations and possible solutions, and here in my personal blog, DietHobby, I talk about these issues a great deal.
 I've made no secret of the fact that my own personal weight-loss and maintenance requires constant vigilance, and ongoing experimentation.